JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/rest_api_2/index.md

 We will be returning all users from the database.

-Once done, I will check the API is reflecting in Swagger UI.
+Once done, I will check the API is reflecting in the Swagger UI.

-And Yes, the new endpoint is reflecting.
+And yes, the new endpoint is reflecting.
 Let me test it out.

 ![step4](./steps/step4.png)